end-4/dots-hyprland-wiki/src/content/docs/en/dev/doc-site.md

 :::

 5. When you've finished translation:
-  - `git add .` to track untracked changes under current directory
+  - `git add .` to track untracked changes under current directory.
-  - `git commit -am'Update translation'` to create a commit with description.
+  - `git commit -am'Update translation'` to commit the tracked changes with description.
-  - `git push` to push to GitHub
+  - `git push` to push new commits to GitHub.
 6. Go to the forked repo online, click on `Contribute` and then `Open pull request` to submit a Pull Request.
 Remember to detail what you have done (i.e. which language did you translted to) when you submit.